leo930206/Recipe_Recommendation_System/README.md

 - Synonym Handling: Builds a synonym mapping table to standardize ingredient names before searching.
 - Search Optimization:
   - Implements caching using Python’s pickle to store preprocessed data locally, speeding up startup.
-  - Utilizes an inverted index to reduce search scope and increase efficiency.
 - Sorting Logic:
   - Recipes with more owned ingredients are prioritized.
   - If the number of owned ingredients is the same, recipes with fewer missing ingredients are prioritized.